Parkinson's Disease: Introduction

 The symptoms of Parkinson's disease begin subtly and advance slowly.
 As symptoms progress they eventually affect motor skills, speech, gait, digestion, movement, emotion, blood pressure, balance and posture.

 The way that symptoms of Parkinson's disease develop varies between individuals.
 However, Parkinson's disease ultimately leads to disability.
-Symptoms usually begin in late middle age or ...more symptoms »
+Symptoms usually begin in ...more symptoms »

 Parkinson's Disease: Treatments